david-grs/david-grs.github.io/_posts/2018-05-26-hype-development-suspicious-engineering.md

 So `unique-string` is really just forwarding any function call to `cryptoRandomString(32)`, and three out of four lines of this separate module check that the argument is a finite number &mdash; I am by the way slightly surprised the developer didn't use the module `is-finite`...!

+[Among the most famous one-liners](//www.reddit.com/r/programming/comments/4brd4f/isarray_1_line_npm_package_with_18m_downloads_a/), I can't get along without presenting `isarray`:
+{% highlight js %}
+var isArray = Array.isArray || function (xs) {
+    return Object.prototype.toString.call(xs) === '[object Array]';
+};
+{% endhighlight %}

+... and last, but not least, the `lowercase-keys` module:
+{% highlight js %}
+module.exports = object => {
+	const ret = {};
+	for (const [key, value] of Object.entries(object)) {
+		ret[key.toLowerCase()] = value;
+	}
+	return ret;
+};
+{% endhighlight %}

+Why would you need that?
+If you don't know, me neither.
 <br />

 Suspicious engineering
 ----------------------
 Is this really needed?
 What does it bring?
 Why would I add to my project external dependencies for such tiny features?

-Why would I add a dependency such as `number-is-nan` to my code &mdash; which means downloading the external module, importing it from my code, and calling its only one-liner function &mdash; just to check if a number is `NaN`, when I can simply use `!==`, or call the ECMAScript 2015 function isNaN (if I know that my variable is a number)?
+Why would I make my code depend on an external library such as `number-is-nan` &mdash; which means downloading the external module, importing it from my code, and calling its only one-liner function &mdash; just to check if a number is `NaN`, when I can simply use `!==`, or call the ECMAScript 2015 function `isNaN` (if I know that my variable is a number)?
 Same question about `path-exists`.
-Same about about `crypto-random-string`, or the others.
+Same question about `isarray` and the others.

 <p>&nbsp;</p>

-Adding a dependency to a codebase is not free.
+**Adding a dependency to a codebase is not free**.
 There should be a strong reason to do so.
-For example, I see some good reasons to have one main core library around type information.
-Such library would then group many of the modules like `is-array`, `is-buffer`, `kind-of` and so on, but in a *consistent* way.
-These modules depend anyway from each other, so why not group them?
+Adding a dependency raises many questions: about the maintenance of the library &mdash; who? how? &mdash;, the quality of its implementation, the existence of documentation, its versioning, the clarity of release notes, and so on.

 <p>&nbsp;</p>

-On the top of that, having hundreds of small independent modules can only bring confusion: what is the difference between the packages `is-array`, `isarray`, `is-arrayish`, `is-array-like`?
-To know the difference, you will eventually need to read their implementation, which can change along the versions.
+And trust is one of the key among all these questions.
+If you trust your library maintainers, if they are professional developers that will push back for invasive features, review before merging patches, fight before breaking your API, quickly fix bugs, etc &mdash; if they do all that, then it will be great, and you will be happy.
+If not... then you had better keep the code on your side.

 <p>&nbsp;</p>

+I am not saying the modules I mentionned above aren't great.
+Their implementation has nothing spectacular, but seems reasonable. **I question the engineering level of developers that add dependencies to their systems for questionable features**.
+Nothing is wrong with `Node` or `npm` either.
+It just seems that the direction some `Node` developers took is arguable, and my problem is that **instead of ignoring or questioning such choices, some developers &mdash; in this case the Microsoft
+Visual Studio Code team &mdash; blindly follow the dance**.
+I don't see this as a tangible way to develop softwares.
+If the very young Visual Studio Code generator already pulls a thousands of these modules, what if we continue to build on the top of it?

 <p>&nbsp;</p>

-Anyway, I am clearly not saying that something is wrong in `Node` or `npm`, but it seems that the direction some developers took is extreme and questionable, and my problem is that instead of ignoring or questioning such choices, part of the community or other developers &mdash; in this case the Microsoft Visual Studio Code team &mdash; blindly follow this trend that doesn't look good.
+To be a bit more constructive: why not simply building bigger libraries?
+For example, why not a core library around type information, as it seems that many dependencies go into these small modules like `is-array`, `is-buffer`, `kind-of`, etc?
+The upside would be to get an API rather consistent, maybe more than one maintainer...

 And by the way